-Let me give you a personal example, for what is the purpose of learning a godly lesson if you don’t share it with others? ❤️
+For what is the purpose of learning a godly lesson if you don’t share it with others? ❤️

-It was Christmas break of Morgan’s senior year, Melody was starting club volleyball, and I could barely get myself to the bathroom.
+It was Christmas break of Morgan’s senior year and Melody was just starting travel volleyball, but I could barely get myself to the bathroom.

 There were all kinds of reasons to complain.
 Where was my joy?